rmmusg14/officersmanual/README.md

 - how to reserve vans for travel
 - how we manage version control of the club constitution
 - connecting with Eta Sigma Phi re: Classics Day
+- running a club web site, and other outreach
 - what your advisor will know:  nothing

 If you have any experience with or insight into any of those topics, dump a note in the notes folder!